yorek/hyde/_posts/2018/2018-04-15-custom-type-handling.md

 conn.Execute("UPDATE dbo.Users SET Roles = @roles WHERE Id = @userId", new { @userId = 1, @roles = roles });
 ```

-the result error will be:
+the resulting error will be:

 ```
 Unhandled Exception: System.NotSupportedException: The member  of type Dapper.Samples.Advanced.CustomHandling+Role cannot be used as a parameter value
 ```

-These two errors are the way Dappers tells you that it doesn't know how to deal with your complex `Roles` class.
+These two errors are the way Dapper tells you that it doesn't know how to deal with your complex `Roles` class.
 How data stored in a table column can be used to deserialize the object?
 And how that object should be serialized into the database?

 The way you can help Dapper figure out all of this is by creating an explicit mapping using the `SqlMapper.TypeHandler` base class.
 By creating an object that inherits from the mentioned class you have two methods to overload where you can define how data is handled when it needs to be passed to the database (`SetValue`), and how to handle it when the database gives a value back to you (`Parse`):

 ![](/public/images/2018-04-15/image-04.png)

-The called methods provided by the `Roles` class, are also very simple: they just convert a comma-separated values from and to a list of `Role`:
+The called methods provided by the `Roles` class are also very simple: they just convert a comma-separated values from and to a list of `Role`:

 ![](/public/images/2018-04-15/image-05.png)

 Once this is done, the new Type Handler needs to be registered with Dapper so that it knows it can be used.
-This is as easy as doing the followin:
+This is as easy as doing the following:

 ```
 SqlMapper.AddTypeHandler(new RolesTypeHandler());
 ```

-And now that is set, every time somewhere in your code you'll try to use a `Roles` object as a query parameter or as the result of a query, Dapper will know how to deal with it, so that the followin code will now work perfectly:
+And now that is set, every time somewhere in your code you'll try to use a `Roles` object as a query parameter or as the result of a query, Dapper will know how to deal with it, so that the following code will now work perfectly:

 ![](/public/images/2018-04-15/image-06.png)